alibashir7/Azure-Resource/README.md

 <img src="https://imgur.com/aRGiRrr.png" height="80%" width="80%" alt=""/>
 <br />
 <br />
-Fiinally our Windows 10 VM will open in the remote desktop enterface and we will be able to use it just like a normal computer.
-For the sake of this tutorial we will shutdown the VM once we are in the Windows 10 home screen:  <br/>
+Finally, our Windows 10 VM will open in the remote desktop interface, and we will be able to use it just like a normal computer.
+For the sake of this tutorial, we will shutdown the VM once we are logged into the Windows 10 home screen.:  <br/>
 <img src="https://imgur.com/3pWzpNa.png" height="80%" width="80%" alt=""/>
 <br />
 <br />